 If you are placing panels on your refrigerator, you should consider integrated units.
 The look is pretty nice.

 However, it is a feature versus price argument.
 The Jenn-Air refrigerator and overall appliance package with other appliances will be considerably less expensive than a Sub-Zero package.

-However, in terms of features, keeping food fresher for a longer period of time, then Sub-Zero is the best…at least until True figures it out.
+However, in terms of features and keeping food fresher for a longer period of time, Sub-Zero is the best…at least until True figures it out.

-Have more questions about integrated, pro and other counter depth refrigerators?
-Get the Yale Counter Depth Refrigerator Buying Guide with features, specs and detailed profiles of all the brands.
-Well over 185,000 people have read a Yale Guide.
+Have more questions about integrated, pro, and other counter depth refrigerators?
+Get the Yale Counter Depth Refrigerator Buying Guide with features, specs, and detailed profiles of all the brands.
+Well over 220,000 people have read a Yale Guide.

 My goal has always been simple: I want Yale to be the best retail experience anywhere.
 I have tried to create a compelling environment for customers and employees alike